Pre-Code Women Make Film History

 Far from being stupid, he deviously railed all the higher-ups in all the American Catholic congregations to boycott “immoral” movies, i.e. the ones that were the most entertaining.
 Since Catholics were a sizable percentage of moviegoers, the studio execs adopted Breen’s Production Code, which took immediate stranglehold over the industry and the content of each movie.

 LaSalle makes an interesting observation that modern audiences are cynical about romance because of the schmaltzy treatment of it under the 30+ years Code (I too usually find romance scenes to be cringeworthy.)
-Maybe our aversion wouldn’t be as strong if we had more sex with romance a la Pre-Code.
+Maybe our aversion wouldn’t be as strong if we had more sex with the romance, a la Pre-Code.
+It doesn’t have to be as graphic as a porn site like sex-hd.xxx might show it, but adding a few more raunchy scenes and a bit more sex would certainly make the romance genre a bit less cringe.

 The two final chapters, which are unofficial epilogues about modern actresses, demonstrate how even in the 90s most leading ladies are heavily indebted to Pre-Code actresses, and in particular Norma Shearer.
 LaSalle lamented the fates of many underrated 90s stars like Mimi Rogers, Madeleine Stowe, Natasha Gregson Wagner, and Jennifer Jason Leigh, who had one or two juicy roles a piece and the rest of their filmography the standard boring support for male stars.